ergopractice/org-catch/readme.md

 # Keywords

-All `org-catch` keywords are specified in `org-catch-keywords` variable.
-User can change any keyword to own liking and extend `org-catch` with extra functionalities.
-Each keyword is associated with a method which is called in the following workflow:
+All `org-catch` keywords used in templates definitions are specified and documented in `org-catch-keywords` variable.
+User can change any keyword to own liking and extend `org-catch` with more keywords adding some extra functionalities.
+Each keyword should be associated with one of `org-catch` methods which are called in the following order:

--   Eval things while at initial context
+-   Evaluate at initial context
     -   `eval-init`
--   Get target and go there
+-   Get the filing target's file and marker and move the point there
     -   `target`
     -   `target-datetree`
--   Eval at target before inserting new org entry
+-   Evaluate at target before inserting new org entry
     -   `eval-before` (binds results from `eval-init`)
--   Insert new org entry, body and properties
+-   Insert new org entry, its body and set org properties
     -   `target-item`
     -   `target-body`
     -   `set-properties`
--   Eval at target after making new org entry
+-   Evaluate at target after creating a new org entry
     -   `eval-after` (binds results from `eval-init` and `eval-before`)
--   Go back to initial context and eval final things
+-   Evaluate after returning point back to the initial context
     -   `eval-final` (binds results from `eval-init`, `eval-before` and `eval-after` )